-Congress Promised Student Borrowers A Break — Then Ed Dept. Rejected 99% Of Them
+Congress Promised Student Borrowers A Break.
+Education Dept. Rejected 99% Of Them

 Many borrowers have had similar experiences with PSLF, believing for years that they were working toward loan forgiveness only to realize later that they had been in the wrong repayment plan or held the wrong type of loan.
 The Austins have spent more than a decade planning for the day when Heather would be free from those loans.
 The promise of PSLF has been in their family longer than their three children.

 "It just infuriates me," Matthew says.
 "I remember sitting there when we found out that Heather was pregnant with our first child.
 And looking at the spreadsheet that we had made up for our long-term plan of the budget.
-And saying, 'Okay, well, when he's 10, we can take a vacation."
+And saying, 'OK, well, when he's 10, we can take a vacation."

-Then came good news: A few months before Matthew opened that letter, Congress created the emergency expansion of the PSLF program, in response to an outcry from borrowers like the Austins.
+Then came good news: A few months before Matthew Austin opened that letter, Congress created the emergency expansion of the PSLF program in response to an outcry from borrowers like the Austins.
 Lawmakers set aside $700 million to help people who, like Heather, had fulfilled their public service but were, unbeknownst to them, in the wrong repayment plan.
 Naturally, the Austins applied.
 But the nightmare continued.

-Matthew says their request for TEPSLF was denied, this time on a technicality: "because we had not been denied for PSLF."
+Matthew says their request for TEPSLF was denied, this time on a technicality — "because we had not been denied for PSLF."
 According to the GAO report, this is a common complaint.
 In its rush to implement this expansion of Public Service Loan Forgiveness, the Education Department decided to require borrowers who believe they qualify for TEPSLF to first apply for, and be denied, PSLF.

 It's a hurdle Congress did not ask for.
 In fact, knowing that borrowers were already feeling frustrated and disillusioned with PSLF, lawmakers directed the Department of Education to do the opposite, to make this expansion easy to access: "The Secretary shall develop and make available a simple method for borrowers to apply for loan cancellation."

-According to GAO's year-long review of the program, 71% of all TEPSLF denials were rejected because of this one hurdle — asking borrowers to first apply for a program they know they do not qualify for.
-That's 38,068 requests, denied.
+According to the GAO's yearlong review of the program, 71% of all TEPSLF denials were rejected because of this one hurdle — asking borrowers to first apply for a program they know they do not qualify for.
+That's 38,068 requests denied.
 It is unclear how many of those borrowers, once they are denied PSLF, would technically qualify for TEPSLF.

-"This can be confusing to borrowers," GAO's Emrey-Arras tells NPR.
+"This can be confusing to borrowers," the GAO's Emrey-Arras tells NPR.
 "It doesn't make a lot of sense, from a borrower perspective, as to why you would need to apply for a program that you know you're ineligible for.
 Yet that's the way the process works."

 The Education Department "has not created a borrower-friendly TEPSLF process," the GAO says.
 "This does not align with Education's strategic plan objective to improve the quality of service to customers across the student aid life cycle."

-The Austins found the process so confusing that, after being rejected for TEPSLF, instead of further pleading their case with their loan servicer or the Department, they instead contacted one of their U.S. senators.
+The Austins found the process so confusing that after being rejected for TEPSLF, instead of further pleading their case with their loan servicer or the Education Department, they contacted one of their U.S. senators.
 And members of Congress are listening.

 "[The Education Department has] not competently administered this program," says U.S. Rep. Bobby Scott, a Virginia Democrat and chairman of the House education committee.
-He vows to hold public hearings about the Department's handling of PSLF and now TEPSLF.
+He vows to hold public hearings about the department's handling of PSLF and now TEPSLF.

 "The students are entitled to it," Scott adds.
-"They have fulfilled their responsibility over a decade of public service, and they're entitled by law to have those loans discharged ...
+"They have fulfilled their responsibility over a decade of public service, and they're entitled by law to have those loans discharged. ...
 It is the constitutional responsibility of the executive branch to take care that the laws be faithfully executed, and we will focus public attention on the fact that they are not doing it."

 Congress created Public Service Loan Forgiveness in 2007, hoping to encourage promising college graduates into public service careers.
 In return for 10 years of government or not-for-profit work and 120 qualified student loan payments, borrowers were told the U.S. Department of Education would forgive whatever remained of their federal student loans.
 But the program's requirements are so rigid, and were so poorly communicated in those early days, that the overwhelming majority of borrowers have, so far, been rejected.

 The Austins, for example, appear to have run afoul of PSLF when their first son was born and Heather took a year off from work.
 They requested and received a one-year deferment.
-But, when the couple resumed making payments, they did not realize — and they say they were never told — that their new repayment plan disqualified them from loan forgiveness.
+But when the couple resumed making payments, they did not realize — and they say they were never told — that their new repayment plan disqualified them from loan forgiveness.

 "This wasn't a puzzle or a lottery," says Rep. Scott.
 "This is a program where, if you fulfill your responsibilities ... then your student loan would be forgiven.
 It's just incredible that we had to, last year, pass legislation ... to create an emergency program."

-Now, Rep. Scott says, it is inexcusable that this emergency program is rejecting borrowers' requests for loan forgiveness at the same rate — 99% — as the troubled program it was meant to alleviate.
+Now, Scott says, it is inexcusable that this emergency program is rejecting borrowers' requests for loan forgiveness at the same rate — 99% — as the troubled program it was meant to alleviate.

 In its new review, GAO investigators also criticize the Education Department for not clearly explaining to borrowers how the program works or how they can contest a denial.